Simple Tricks To Deal With Stress

 According to 2019's Gallup Global Emotions poll, Americans are among the most stressed-out people in the world.
 A solid 55 percent of respondents said they experienced stress "a lot of the day" before, compared to just 35 percent of people globally.

-But not to worry: Although stress and anxiety might seem to come on in a flash and resurface at the slightest trigger, you can deal with it just as quickly and easily with these simple tips from The Remedy.
+But not to worry: Although stress and anxiety might seem to come on in a flash and resurface at the slightest trigger, you can deal with it just as quickly and easily with these simple tips from Eat This, Not That!
+Health.

 Practice Deep Breathing